What's Coming to Netflix in March 2020 - What's on Netflix

 - 7Seeds (Season 2) N – Return of the anime sci-fi series

-- Blood Father (2016) – Mel Gibson action drama about an ex-con helping her daughter who are being chased by drug dealers.
+- Blood Father (2016) – Mel Gibson action drama about an ex-con helping her daughter who is being chased by drug dealers.

 - Unorthodox (Mini-series) N – New German series from the creator of Deutschland 83.